curvegrid/go-ethereum-wiki/JavaScript-Console.md

 * "use strict" will parse, but does nothing.
 * The regular expression engine (re2/regexp) is not fully compatible with the ECMA5 specification.
-* missing `setTimeout` and `setInterval`.
-These timing functions are not actually part of the ECMA-262 specification.
-Typically, they belong to the windows object (in the browser).

 Since `ethereum.js` uses the [`bignumer.js`](https://github.com/MikeMcl/bignumber.js) library (MIT Expat Licence), it is also autoloded.